vectorgraphics/v3d/V3DSpecs.md

 V3D Types and their corresponding type numbers are available on the `asymptote` repo at <https://github.com/vectorgraphics/asymptote>

+## V3D Header

+A V3D Header is a special type of object.
+The header starts with a `UINT` number indicating how many header entires are there, followed by that number of header entry.

+Each header entry starts with a `UINT` Header key value, then a `UINT` length of the content in the number of 4-bytes blocks.
+For example, a header with a single double-precision number would have the length as `2`.
+The content of the header varies by the key.

+A more detailed description of header keys and their values is available in the `asymptote` repository.

 ## V3D Objects

 In this section, the specification of the content described does not include the type number, that is, it is assumed the type number is already processed and known.